 Offering enjoyable, in-person experiences is the differentiating factor between brick-and-mortar retail and e-commerce.
 By making in-store shopping a fun and interactive event, Spirit gives its customers a reason to visit the store (and potentially buy more than what they would have otherwise).
 In the age of Instagram Live and TikTok, experiential marketing is also a significant driver of organic social media engagement.

 It may be surprising to learn that in a year filled with cancellations of celebrations and in-person interactions, the pop-up store known for selling costumes and holiday decor is thriving.
 Here are some takeaways for brands looking to find sustainable success in today’s challenging times:

 Always put the customer first.
-Whether it’s providing fast and reliable shipping or adding extended hours for extra convenience, go above and beyond for customers.
-People’s routines have been disrupted, and they will appreciate the touches of customer consideration.
+Whether it’s providing fast and reliable shipping or adding extended hours for extra convenience, go above and beyond for your customers.
+People’s routines have been disrupted, and meeting them where they’re at is exactly what they need.

 Tap into emotions.
 People are struggling with uncertainty right now.
 Transform bummers into opportunities by leveraging emotionally impactful copywriting and visuals.
 Give people something to look forward to and find joy in.

 Halloween is really just the beginning of the holiday season.
 If you’re looking for ways to engage new customers and keep your loyal customers buying during the shopping season, start with AdRoll.
 We make it easy to see customer activities across multiple channels, analyze performance, run reports, gather insights, and optimize cross-channel so you can adjust in real time.
 Learn more here.